mjoyce88/CISSP-STUDY/TOPICS & DEFINITIONS.md

-Certainly!
-Here are definitions of the common topics from the CISSP exam in markdown format:

 ## Security and Risk Management

 **Security governance and policies**: The process of establishing and communicating security policies, standards, procedures, and guidelines within an organization.
 It involves developing a security governance framework and ensuring compliance with relevant laws, regulations, and industry standards.